leeway64/LWWordCounter/README.md

 ## Installation

-The simplest way to use LWWordCounter is to clone this repository, then build using CMake.
+The simplest way to use LWWordCounter is to clone this repository, then build using CMake; I used [CLion](https://www.jetbrains.com/clion/) as the primary development environment.

 | :memo: Note                                                                                                                                                                            |